milaplatonova/MusicPlayer/README.md

 Timer is used to observe a track's playback time as it progresses to update the playback position and synchronize the state of user interface objects.

 **DispatchQueue**
-The app uses an asynchronous dispatch queue to execute tasks related to the player interface adjustment concurrently.
+The app uses an asynchronous dispatch queue to execute tasks related to the player interface adjustment.

 **Notification Center**
 When AVPlayer finishes to play a track, NotificationCenter enables the broadcast of this information in order to start the playback of the next track and adjust the necessary parameters.